shihkster1015/Em-Kevin-Pinnacle-Studio/index.md

 ---

 # Introduction
 Pinnacle Studio 21 is a professional video editing software designed for professionals and consumers.
+This software allows you to unleash you creativity when it comes to creating and editing your videos.
+Pinnacle Studios is an afforable yet powerful software that can convert your simple home videos to sleek and professional movies.
+With thousands of ways to enhance your videos, you will only be limited by your creativity.

 ## About this manual
 The purpose of this document is to guide you through the the Pinnacle Studios video editing software.
-This software allows you to unleash you creativity when it comes to creatign and editing your videos.
-Pinnacle Studios is an afforable yet power software that can convert your simple home videos to sleek and professional movies.
-With thousands of ways to enhance your videos, you will only be limited by your creativity.
+This guide is appropraoate for those unfamliar with video editing software and/or a beginner to Pinnacle.

 Once you are done with this guide, you will have gained important foundational knowlege by:

 Importing, editing and exporting a single clip movie.
-Editing, layer and transitoining multiple files.
+Editing, layeingr and transitioning multiple files.
 Adding subtile and text effets to your film.

 ## Prerequisites
+Ensure you are equpped with the following before you start these instructions:
  <ul>
  <li>Pinnacle Studio 21 or newer</li>
  <li>Video in one of the acceptable formats</li>